Help Us Give Back

 - Donate to Local Hospitals: Mary Washington Healthcare is accepting some forms of donations.

-The Virginia Department of Elections is recruiting election officers to work at polling locations for the June 23, 2020 primaries being held across the Commonwealth.
-Election Officers are always in demand, but their service is needed even more now as the elections process faces unprecedented challenges.
-Complete this form if you would like to be placed on a list of potential Election Officers.
+Work at the Polls: The Virginia Department of Elections is recruiting election officers to work at polling locations across the Commonwealth.
+Election Officers are always in demand, but their service is needed even more now as the election process faces unprecedented challenges.
+Complete this form if you would like to receive more information about working at the polls.

 Looking for ways to be involved from your own home?
 Here are some ideas to explore!
 The lists below are organized by category.
 If you would like to explore on your own, visit this page.